FR. ANDY'S ANNOUNCEMENTS

-Trinity Parish Office Hours are Tuesday, Wednesday, and Friday between the hours of 2:30 PM and 5 PM.
+Trinity Parish Office Hours are Tuesday to Friday between the hours of 2:30 PM and 5 PM.

 Trinity Choir rehearses every Wednesday from 7 PM to 8:15 PM in the Church.

-Women’s Bible Study is every Thursday, at 10 AM in Witherington Conference Room.
+Women’s Bible Study is every Thursday at 10 AM in the Witherington Conference Room.

 “Call-in Compline” every Thursday at 8 PM.
 Dial 1-712-770-5505; at the prompt enter access code 344-506 and press #.

-Centering Prayer Group meets every Saturday from 9:30 AM till 10:30 AM in Witherington Chapel.
+Centering Prayer Group meets every Saturday from 9:30 AM until 10:30 AM in Witherington Chapel.

-Lectionary Readings for this Sunday, The Twenty-Third Sunday after Pentecost, may be accessed here.
+Lectionary Readings for this Sunday, the Second Sunday after the Epiphany, are included below.